darccio/coopdecap2017/PITCHME.md

-# Aprenent a navegar de forma segura
+# Sobreviure a l'era post-Snowden

-Com sobreviure a l'era post-Snowden
+Aprenent a navegar de forma segura

 ---